b-wager/root-machine-vision/README.md

 On one image, our models detects all roosts and has one false positive:
 ![image](writeup_images/model3_results1.png)

-On another image, there are three flase positives and one roost is missed:
+On another image, there are three false positives and one roost is missed:
 ![image](writeup_images/model3_results2.png)

 ## Side Quest: CRST Tracking